asbhogal/Whiskey-Supplier-Admin-Dashboard/README.md

 An admin dashboard designed for a specialist supplier in whiskey.
+This has been coded using vanilla HTML5, CSS3 and JavaScript.